BrianNderu/Security-Analysis/README.md

 civilians are the biggest casuality in the attacks among all groups

 #### correlation analysis
-Correlation between attack type(The general method of attack)  and nunmber of people killed: -0.0003575238651552964
+Correlation between attack type(The general method of attack)  and number of people killed: -0.0003575238651552964